Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Numerical Experiments

 \subsection{Performance on Parametric Mixture Models}

 For each parametric model and $(n,r)$ pair below, we run $20$ independent simulations.
 Ground-truth parameters are randomly generated per simulation.
-The weights $\v w$ are sampled uniformly on $[1, 5]^r$ and normalized, and the other parameters are sampled by a procedure described below for each model.
+The weights $\v w$ are sampled uniformly on $[1, 5]^r$ and then normalized, and the other parameters are sampled by a procedure described below for each model.
 Then $p=20000$ data points are drawn from the resulting mixture.
-We apply \ALS using the first four moments of the data.
-This computes the latent means and weights.
+First we apply \ALS using the first $d = 4$ moments of the data to compute the means and weights.
 Then we use \cref{alg:gmom} to compute the second moments of the mixture components (except in \cref{sec:cubemix} where such information is redundant).
-In the second moment solve, we require $\t M^2 \geq \m A^{*2} + 10^{-4}\ind{n\times r}$ entrywisely, which makes the linear solve $\m L^{-1} \v r$ in \cref{alg:gmom} into a quadratic program.
+In the second moment solve, we impose the constraint $\v m_j^2 \geq \v a_j^{*2} + 10^{-4}$ for all $j \in [r]$, which makes the linear solve $\m L^{-1} \v r$ in \cref{alg:gmom} into a quadratic program.

-We compare to the EM algorithm.
+We compare \ALS to the EM algorithm.
 For each EM run, we initialize with 10 $\textup{k-means}^{++}$ runs, and use the best result as the starting point for EM.
 We call the resulting procedure the ``EM1'' algorithm.
 Since EM is known to converge fast, but is prone to local minima, when EM1 runs much faster than our algorithm, we repeat EM1 ten times and keep the best result.
 This is called the ``EM10'' algorithm.
-For the \textit{scikit-learn} EM implementation, we use tolerance of $10^{-4}$ on the log-likelihood.
-For the \pom EM implementation, the tolerance is on the log-probability, and left at the default value of $10^{-1}$.
-The accuracy of the results does not appear to be sensitive to these values.
+The tolerance level of the EM algorithm is left at the default value $10^{-1}$ in \textit{pomegranate}.
+The accuracy of the results does not appear to be sensitive to the tolerance.